Practice these feel-good food habits to help yourself stay strong and resilient.

 “If you know that you binge eat or overeat certain foods, keep them out of the house,” says Finnan.

-If you can’t bear the thought of not having treats on hand, store them out of sight in a cabinet or in the back of your pantry, instead of out in the open.
+If you can’t bear the thought of not having a few treats on hand, store them out of sight in a cabinet or in the back of your pantry, instead of out in the open.
 When grabbing a snack is just a bit less convenient, she says, it can make a big difference.

-Stress Tamer #5: Know How to Cheat
+Stress-Eating Tamer #6: Know How to Cheat

 Eating better doesn’t mean restaurant food is off-limits.
 “Once a week, give yourself a break and order takeout.
 Just make it healthier takeout,” says Finnan.